 Digging deeper into the calendar view, we discover that ContentCal also gives users the opportunity to customise their view, and filter by calendar name or post status.
 This feature is very helpful for editors who need a quick overview of what’s in the publishing queue.

 If all the above doesn’t sound interesting enough, we’re sure that ContentCal‘s pricing will get you more excited.
-The service comes with 3 packages (Free, Pro and Proteam), starting at £0 – you read that right – up to £24 per month, depending on your team’s needs.
-Moreover, ContentCal allows for unlimited users across all plans.
+And if you’re still not hooked, we’re sure that ContentCal’s pricing will get you really excited.
+Our service comes with a total of 4 plans (Hobbyist, Bronze, Silver, and Gold) ranging from free – to £103 a month to suit the start-up, large brand, agency, or freelancer.
 If you have bigger needs, or want to set up bespoke approval flows, ContentCal’s team is there to assist in tailoring a custom plan for you.

 We have been in close contact with the team at ContentCal, and they have informed us that they’re working on innovations and exciting updates to the platform that will enhance the overall experience.
 They are big believers in creating quality content for your social channels, so watch this space for updates!